-You will have 2 courses each 8-week term.
+You will have two courses each eight-week term.

 Students will need to complete an application to Galveston College and submit an application to the BAS-HCM degree Program Director.
 Please complete the program application to the Bachelors of Applied Science in Healthcare Management.
 Answers to all items are required.
 If it does not pertain to you, simply put NA for the response.
 You will need the following items to complete your application.

 - Your resume, include (at a minimum) your contact information, work experience, and education.
 Please keep the length of the resume at a single page.

 - In an essay of 300 to 400 words, please explain your interest in the program for which you are applying, what you hope to achieve by completing the program and how your personal or professional background relates to your interests and goals.
 The essay’s content and the clarity of writing will be assessed as part of the admission process.